leanprover-community/con-nf/README.md

 ```
 ([This stackoverflow answer](https://stackoverflow.com/a/70439868/) may help to fix an error installing `pygraphviz`.

-A couple of depedencies must be installed from source, for now (`leanblueprint` is not yet released, and the released `plastex` is out of date):
+A couple of dependencies must be installed from source, for now (`leanblueprint` is not yet released, and the released `plastex` is out of date):
 ```
 cd .. # go to a folder where you are happy to clone git repos git clone https://github.com/plastex/plastex